trenton-telge/DazedMTLTool/README.md

  * Python3: https://www.python.org/downloads/

 ## Setup:
-1. Add you API key and Organization Key to a .env file.
+1. Add your API key and Organization Key to a .env file.
 An example can be found in the repo.
-2. Edit the prompt.example to prompt.txt.
+2. Add a prompt.txt file using prompt.example as a template.
 (See ChatGPT Prompt Section)
 2. Untranslated JSON files go in `/files`.
 Anything translated will end up in `/translated`
 3. Run the script either with VSCode or by running .\main.py in a CLI.